Amed Rosario Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.53).
+- The Rockies' 5.29 team ERA ranks 27th among all league pitching staffs.

-- The Rockies give up the third-most home runs in baseball (34 total, 1.5 per game).
+- Rockies pitchers combine to surrender 34 total home runs at a clip of 1.4 per game (third-most in the league).

-- Gomber gets the start for the Rockies, his fifth of the season.
-He is 0-4 with a 12.12 ERA and 12 strikeouts through 16 1/3 innings pitched.
+- Feltner (1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched) makes the start for the Rockies, his fifth of the season.

-- The lefty last appeared on Wednesday against the Pittsburgh Pirates, when he went two innings, allowing nine earned runs while giving up nine hits.
+- The right-hander last pitched on Thursday against the Philadelphia Phillies, when he went 5 2/3 scoreless innings while giving up three hits.

-- In four games this season, the 29-year-old has an ERA of 12.12, with 6.6 strikeouts per nine innings.
-Opponents are hitting .356 against him.
+- In four games this season, the 26-year-old has a 6.16 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.